nrhuizar/book-search-engine/README.md

 ## Description

 This project is about updating a book search site using the MERN stack.
 Another goal is to take the project from an API driven CRUD to GraphQL.
+The end goal is to deploy to Heroku.

 ## Table of Contents
 * [Installation](#installation)